satinsiders/Manager-MAS/docs/deploy/render.md

 ## 5. Post-deploy checklist
 - Exercise the UI to verify streaming chat and operations.
-- Confirm the background tool calls reach the platform and Supabase (check logs and platform dashboards).
+- Exercise the data ingestion endpoints (`/api/platform-sync`, `/api/performance-recorder`, `/api/assessments`) to confirm Supabase mirrors update as expected.
 - Set up Render alerts (e.g., on deploy failure) and schedule auto-deploys on every Git push.
 - If you need staging + production, duplicate the service with different branches/secrets.